Pes Anserinus Tendinitis: The Main Cause Of Medial Knee Pain In Runners?

-With more Singaporeans taking part in endurance runs, the number of people complaining about knee pain is also increasing.
-If we actually ask our patients where the exact location of the pain is, they tend to point to the anterio-medial aspect of the knee.
+More Singaporeans are taking part in endurance runs.
+Therefore, the number of people complaining about knee pain is also increasing.
+When we ask our patients where the exact location of the pain is, they tend to point to the anterio-medial aspect of the knee.

 Structures in the Anterio-medial aspect of the Knee